 Build Keyless Apps by Extending Native AWS Identity

-If you’ve tried to implement secret management into your infrastructure, then you’ve likely run into this problem:
+If you’ve tried to implement secrets management into your infrastructure, then you’ve likely run into this problem:

 How can you build your app so it can independently load the passwords and API keys it needs, without placing some magic keyfile somewhere?

 We’ll show you how we eliminated this last secret on AWS and how you can do the same for your infrastructure.

 This is Part 2 of a series to help you automatically load secrets into your app the moment it actually needs it, instead of having to place secrets in source code, CI environment variables or config files.

 The Bootstrap Problem

 The goal of secrets management is to get your app to automatically provision itself with the secrets it needs, without you having to hardcode them everywhere.
 It gives you things like encryption, access control, audit logging, and easy rotation.

 But in a world without hardcoded secrets, how do your apps authenticate to the secrets manager?

 The app would need to be pre-provisioned with some sort of credential, before being able to provision itself with the actual application secrets.

 This introduces yet another secret you need to manage, another turtle.